GibraltarSoftware/Loupe.JavaScript/src/loupe-typescript/README.md

 2. Create a wrapper service:

-N. Configure the agent as early as possible in the application lifecycle.
+3. Configure the agent as early as possible in the application lifecycle.
 We recommend **app.component.ts**:

 <pre>
 import { LoupeService } from '@gibraltarsoftware/loupe-angular';